 For everyone enrolled in A5341s, neuro tests will be conducted at entry and then again about every 6 months.
+You will be asked to do some simple tests to measure your memory and coordination.
+These tests will include being asked to remember a list of words, trace a pattern on a piece of paper, and put metal pegs into a series of holes.
 These tests will take about 1 hour.
 You will not receive any results from the neuro tests because they are used for research only.